nkalra0123/hashnode-backups/clel1czh0000009l5dn7caimu.md

 6) "0"
 ```

-You can check all the redis commands that redission is enabling redis logs, For steps check this: [https://til.hashnode.dev/enable-redis-logs](https://til.hashnode.dev/enable-redis-logs)
+You can check all the redis commands that redission is executing by enabling redis logs, For steps check this: [https://til.hashnode.dev/enable-redis-logs](https://til.hashnode.dev/enable-redis-logs)

 ### **Per-client rate limiting**